Adhesions / scar tissue (in pelvis or in uterus)

 • Compassionate, tailored treatment planning

-Dr Kaur combines surgical expertise with a personalised, empathetic approach to help women reclaim their health and confidence.
+Dr Kaur combines surgical expertise with a personal approach to help women reclaim their health and confidence.

 Final Thoughts